mirasmitty/Project_Zillow/README.md

 # Project Zillow Introduction

-This machine learning project aims to train our models to predict how much of a price cut (%) a listed house in Detroit will receive based on how long it’s been on the market (number of weeks)?
+This machine learning project trains 3 different models to predict how much of a price cut (%) a listed house in Detroit will receive based on how long it’s been on the market (weeks of pending)?
 This project analyzes publicly avaliable Zillow data (previously smoothed by Zillow), and collected on a weekly basis.
-Our models specifically focus on 315 weeks of data from Detroit (394532 = ID); however, two weeks on this data were designated as Null.
-Therefore, after remvoing the week of April 11, 2020 & September 9, 2021, the machine learning models used 313 weeks of Detroit data.
+Our models specifically focus on 315 weeks of data from Detroit (394532 = ID); however, two of the provided weeks did not have any data, and thus, deemed as Null.
+After remvoing the week of April 11, 2020 & September 9, 2021, the machine learning models used 313 weeks of Detroit data.

 ## Getting Started